ryanramage/couchapp-takeout/readme.md

 *syncType* is the type of continuous replication that is started on the users machine to the couchdb it was launched from.
 Valid values are:

 * 'bi-directional' useful for online/offline style applications.
-The perfect fit for couch!
+Users local changes will be synced with the database takeout is installed from.
-* 'pull' useful for when you dont want to host user data, but want to distrubte your couchapp to end users.
-Allows them to receive updates to the couchapp automatically.
+* 'pull' useful want to just distrubte your couchapp to end users.
+Allows them to receive updates to their local couchapp automatically, when the online couchapp is updated.
 * 'push' not sure when this would be usefull, but for completeness.
-* 'none' no replication is started.
+* 'none' no continuous replication is started.

 ### Brand Couchapp-Takeout